cwf96991/IGClone/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fixartz%2FNext-js-Boilerplate)

-### VSCode information (optional)

-If you are VSCode users, you can have a better integration with VSCode by installing the suggested extension in `.vscode/extension.json`.
-The starter code comes up with Settings for a seamless integration with VSCode.
-The Debug configuration is also provided for frontend and backend debugging experience.

-Pro tips: if you need a project wide type checking with TypeScript, you can run a build with <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Mac.

 ### Contributions

 Everyone is welcome to contribute to this project.
 Feel free to open an issue if you have question or found a bug.